NeoTheSecond/portfolio/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the frontend result.
+Open [http://localhost:8000](http://localhost:8000) with your browser to see the headless CMS admin UI.